smeehan12/standalone-recast-tutorial/_episodes/07-skimming-reformatting.md

 >
 > ### Starter repos
 >
 > * **uproot ([link to gitlab repo](https://gitlab.cern.ch/damacdon/uproot)):** The Dockerfile starts from the official python:3.6 base image, and installs the uproot python module on top of it.
-The [uproot.open function](https://uproot.readthedocs.io/en/latest/opening-files.html#uproot-open) can convert the ROOT file into a "ROOTDirectory" object, from which the `h_mjj_kin` can be read and converted to a numpy array with the `numpy()` function, [as described in the github README](https://github.com/scikit-hep/uproot#histograms-tprofiles-tgraphs-and-others).
+The [uproot.open function](https://uproot.readthedocs.io/en/latest/opening-files.html#uproot-open) can convert the ROOT file into a "ROOTDirectory" object, from which the `h_mjj_kin_cal` can be read and converted to a numpy array with the `numpy()` function, [as described in the github README](https://github.com/scikit-hep/uproot#histograms-tprofiles-tgraphs-and-others).
 >
-> * **rootpy_numpy ([link to gitlab repo](https://gitlab.cern.ch/damacdon/rootpy_numpy)):** The Dockerfile starts from a centos7 image with ROOT (+python2.7 bindings) pre-installed, and   installs the rootpy and root_numpy python modules on top of it. rootpy's [root_open](http://www.rootpy.org/reference/generated/rootpy.io.root_open.html) function can be used to read in the `h_mjj_kin` histogram from the ROOT file (this part is already filled in since the online documentation isn't very thorough), and root_numpy's [hist2array](http://scikit-hep.org/root_numpy/reference/generated/root_numpy.hist2array.html) function can be used to convert the ROOT histogram to a numpy array.
+> * **rootpy_numpy ([link to gitlab repo](https://gitlab.cern.ch/damacdon/rootpy_numpy)):** The Dockerfile starts from a centos7 image with ROOT (+python2.7 bindings) pre-installed, and   installs the rootpy and root_numpy python modules on top of it. rootpy's [root_open](http://www.rootpy.org/reference/generated/rootpy.io.root_open.html) function can be used to read in the `h_mjj_kin_cal` histogram from the ROOT file (this part is already filled in since the online documentation isn't very thorough), and root_numpy's [hist2array](http://scikit-hep.org/root_numpy/reference/generated/root_numpy.hist2array.html) function can be used to convert the ROOT histogram to a numpy array.
 >
 > Make a personal fork of the repo you want to work with (or try making your own from scratch if you're wanting an extra challenge!), and make any updates you need to the source code and Dockerfile to create the desired executable.
 Add a .gitlab-ci.yml file to automatically build the docker image when you push commits to the repo.
 > > ## Solution